jorgenbjerkesjo/Omnia-Foundation-Docs/omnia-api/caching.rst

 GetFromDistributedCache<T>
 #######

-Gets an object from the disitributed cache, cast to the specified type
+Gets an object from the distributed cache, cast to the specified type

 .. code-block:: c#